-In 2019, 1 397 employees benefited from 13 Clariant Academy programs.
-Overall, the training participation covers the areas of functional skills (14%), safety and sustainability (43%), personal development (5%), leadership (2%), legal / compliance (23%) as well as IT skills (11%) and general management skills (2%).
+In 2020, 191 employees benefited from four Clariant Academy programs.
+Due to the pandemic and travel restrictions, about 80% of in-person trainings had to be canceled.
+New virtual sessions were introduced, with time invested to design and implement.
+Overall, the training participation covers the areas of safety and sustainability (32%), legal and compliance (26%), functional skills (20%), IT skills (11%), personal development (8%), leadership (2%), as well as general management skills (1%).
 This includes training beyond Clariant Academy.